alicagatay/nvim/README.md

 ## Startify

 In this configuration, I have configured a start up screen that will open when you straightforward open Neovim without any files.
-To configure the contents of this for your likings, please read the call `:h Startify` from Neovim.
+To configure the contents of this for your likings, please read the help page by calling `:h Startify` inside Neovim.